Sentence Structure – Definition, Types & Practice Sheet

 1. Every sentence starts by capitalizing the initial letter of the first word.

-2. Conclude sentences with appropriate punctuation (full stop, question mark, exclamation point, or within quotation marks)
+2. Conclude sentences with appropriate punctuation (period, question mark, exclamation point, or within quotation marks)

 3. Typically, the sentence structure follows a specific structure: Subject + Verb + Object